 Are you ready to be amazed?
 This recipe could not be easier.
 All you need to do is add all ingredients aside from the chia jam into a bowl, jar, or container.

-- Cover and let sit overnight in the fridge or for at least 1 hour to thicken.
+Cover and let sit overnight in the fridge or for at least 1 hour to thicken.

 Once the oats have thickened, give them a stir to make sure no ingredients settled at the bottom.
-If they are too thick for your liking, feel free to add in some extra milk.
+If they are too thick for your liking, feel free to add in some extra milk to thin it out.

-- Either stir in the chia jam or layer it in a large and top with additional blueberries.
+Either stir in the chia jam or layer it in a large and top with additional blueberries and enjoy!

 Do you eat them cold?